andrisimonetti/SLR-ML-toolkit/README.md

 - Step 3.
 Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb` to process the text of abstacts.
 The preprocessing procedure to clean the texts consists of stemming the words and removing punctuations and stops-words.

 #### Outputs:
-- 'Dataset_input.xlsx': a data frame in which each row represents a paper and the columns are: id of text; First author; Authors; Article title; Abstract; Source title; Pubblication year; Journal abbreviation; Journal iso abbreviation; References; Total number of citations; doi.
+- **Dataset_input.xlsx**: a data frame in which each row represents a paper and the columns are: id of text; First author; Authors; Article title; Abstract; Source title; Pubblication year; Journal abbreviation; Journal iso abbreviation; References; Total number of citations; doi.